Burt Reynolds: Boogie Nights and career revival

 He voiced Avery Carrington in Grand Theft Auto: Vice City, released in 2002.

-Reynolds was top-billed in Snapshots with Julie Christie, an $11 million Anglo-Dutch-American picture that failed to find a wide release.
+Reynolds was top-billed in Snapshots with Julie Christie, an $11-million Anglo-Dutch-American picture that failed to find a wide release.
 He also featured in Time of the Wolf (2002) and Hard Ground (2003), and had supporting roles in Johnson County War (2002) with Tom Berenger, and Miss Lettie and Me (2003) with Mary Tyler Moore.

-He was in a series of supporting roles that referred to earlier performances: Without a Paddle (2004), a riff on his role in Deliverance, The Longest Yard (2005), a remake of his 1974 success with Adam Sandler playing Reynolds' old role (while Reynolds played the Michael Conrad part from the original); and The Dukes of Hazzard (2005) as Boss Hogg as a reference to his performances in 1970s car-chase movies.
+He was in a series of supporting roles that referred to his earlier performances: Without a Paddle (2004), a riff on his role in Deliverance, The Longest Yard (2005), a remake of his 1974 success with Adam Sandler playing Reynolds's old role (while Reynolds played the Michael Conrad part from the original); and The Dukes of Hazzard (2005) as Boss Hogg as a reference to his performances in 1970s car-chase movies.

 Reynolds continued to play lead roles in movies such as Cloud 9 (2006), Forget About It (2006), Deal (2008), and A Bunch of Amateurs (2008), and supporting parts in End Game (2006), Grilled (2006), Broken Bridges (2006), In the Name of the King (2007), Not Another Not Another Movie (2011), and Reel Love (2011).

 He had a guest role in an episode of Burn Notice, "Past and Future Tense" (2010).
 Reynolds voiced himself as the mayor of Steelport in Saints Row: The Third, released in 2011.
 Players can recruit Reynolds as a "homie", depending on their in-game choices.
 Reynolds also voiced himself in the animated series Archer, in the episode "The Man from Jupiter" (2012).
 The character of Sterling Archer was largely inspired by Burt Reynolds.

 He was top billed in Category 5 (2014) and Elbow Grease (2016) and could be seen in key roles in Pocket Listing (2016), and Hollow Creek (2015).
-He returned to a regular role on TV in Hitting the Breaks (2016), but it only ran for 10 episodes.
+He returned to a regular role on TV in Hitting the Breaks (2016), but it ran for only 10 episodes.
 He was in Apple of My Eye (2016) and took the lead in The Last Movie Star (2017).

 In May 2018, Reynolds joined the cast of Quentin Tarantino's movie Once Upon a Time in Hollywood as George Spahn (an 80-year-old blind man who rented out his ranch to Charles Manson), but he died before filming his scenes and was replaced by Bruce Dern.
+As well, Reynolds was cast in Roger Steinmann`s international feature PhonY as a crippled ex-astronaut overusing his cell phones.
+Reynold`s scenes were scheduled to be filmed in Hollywood back-to-back with Tarantino.
+Due to his untimely death, the already-to-70% shot international film failed completion since.